Why ChatGPT Matters for Your Business

 Claim or update your GBP.
 Complete every field.
 Upload real photos.
 Publish your first Google Post.
 Respond to pending reviews.

 There is no guaranteed timeline for appearing in AI responses.
 Models update their sources on variable cycles.
-What is true: businesses with solid digital infrastructure and consistent authority signals have significantly higher chances of being cited.
+What is true: businesses with solid digital infrastructure, machine-readable knowledge, and consistent authority signals have significantly higher chances of being cited.
+Our own KOS Protocol was cited within 19 hours — but that required having the right structure in place first.

 Frequently Asked Questions